psychopurp/psychopurp/README.md

 ### Hi there 👋, I'm Psychopurp.
 I'm a web developer .
 Welcome to my gh page! <br>

+🔭 I'm currently working on Baidu.(actually i am going to do

 🌱 *Currently Learning*: React and TypeScript <br>